Sarbjit (film)

-Sarbjit is a 2016 Indian biographical drama film about Sarabjit Singh, who was sentenced to death by the Supreme Court of Pakistan in 1991 and then consequently spent 22 years in prison for alleged terrorism and spying.
-Directed by Omung Kumar, the film stars Randeep Hooda as Sarabjit Singh.
-Aishwarya Rai, Richa Chadda, and Darshan Kumar play pivotal roles.
+Sarbjit is a 2016 Indian Hindi-language biographical drama film directed by Omung Kumar and produced by Pooja Entertainment, T-Series Films and Legend Studios Pvt.
+Ltd. The film stars Aishwarya Rai Bachchan alongside Randeep Hooda who portrays the role of Sarabjit Singh, an Indian man who was sentenced to death by the Supreme Court of Pakistan in 1991 and spent 22 years in prison for alleged terrorism and spying.
+Richa Chadda, and Darshan Kumar play supporting roles.

-Made on a production budget of 15 crore and marketed at 8 crore, Sarbjit premiered at the 69th Cannes Film Festival and was released on 20 May 2016 to mixed reactions from critics.
-The film turned out to be a profitable venture at box-office by grossing about 43.88 crore worldwide after its two-week run.
+Sarbjit was made on a production budget of ₹15 crore and earned ₹43.88 crore worldwide after its two-week theatrical run.
+It premiered at the 69th Cannes Film Festival and released theatrically on 20 May 2016 to a mixed response from critics.